barungoswami/pinpoint/README.md

 ### Mobile App
 #### Ionic & React Native
-#### I have never built a fully functioning mobile only app.
-In the first two days of the project, , I tried to get up an running with either a recap native or ionic app, and then realized my passion is for web and chose to develop a mobile responsive web application instead.
+#### I have never built a fully functioning native or mobile only app.
+In the first two days of the project, I tried to get up an running with either a react native or ionic app, and then realized my passion is for web and chose to develop a mobile responsive web application instead.
+However, I would love to eventually learn mobile development with react native.
+Using the Expo app to run from the QR code created when firing up npm start in the react native app directory, I fell in love with the simulators and native components.
+Lastly, I sense that react native while become the de facto way to even create a web application, so I would like to move in this direction soon.

 ## Improvements:
 ### Add Feedback to and Retrain a Model